fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 > [short version]
+> Allah ﷻ  created jinn from fire.
 > The community of the jinn race were like those of humans, but then corruption and injustice among them increased and all warnings sent by God were ignored.
 Consequently, God sent his angels to battle the infidel jinn.
-Just a few survived, and were ousted to far islands or to the mountains.
+Only a few jinn survived, and were ousted to far islands or to the mountains.
 With the revelation of Islam, the jinn were given a new chance to access salvation.
 However, because of their prior creation, the jinn would attribute themselves to a superiority over humans and envy them for their place and rank on earth.
-> Jinn can be bad and they also can be good jinn who are righteous and who worship God alone.
+> Jinn can be bad and they also can be good and righteous jinn who worship God alone.
+> Jinn are able to see humans, humans are not able to see jinn.
 There is a rule for the jinn not to cross the barrier between their world and human world, and the tresspassers will be asked for it.

 ### Who are the Jinn?